Sumit-Nayek/Web-and-Browser-Automation/README.md

 # Conclusion

 This project demonstrates how intelligent automation can modernize regulatory data acquisition by transforming unstructured SEC disclosures into standardized, high-quality datasets.
 The solution not only reduces manual effort and operational cost but also establishes a scalable framework for integrating regulatory intelligence into enterprise financial systems.
-As organizations continue to process growing volumes of public disclosures, automation of this nature becomes a strategic capability that enhances efficiency, supports data-driven decision-making, and strengthens compliance operations.
+As organizations continue to process growing volumes of public disclosures, automation of this nature becomes a strategic capability that enhances efficiency, supports data driven decision making, and strengthens compliance operations.

 Medium Post Link- https://medium.com/@sumitnayek1998/building-an-enterprise-grade-sec-reference-data-pipeline-in-python-e565d77bd43c

+Portfolio Link-